-Home > Frosting > Stable Whipped Cream With Marshmallow (No Gelatin!)
+Home > All Recipes > Frosting > Stable Whipped Cream With Marshmallow (No Gelatin!)

 Stable Whipped Cream With Marshmallow (No Gelatin!)

-Add the marshmallow cream and vanilla and continue to beat to stiff peaks.
-And if you’re curious about what still peaks are: when the whipped cream stands straight up on the end of your whisks.
+Add the marshmallow cream and vanilla, then continue beating until you reach stiff peaks (that’s when the whipped cream stands straight up on the whisk).

 How Long Will It Keep Its Shape